How To Edit And Delete WordPress Posts – Part 2

-This is Part Two of a two-part tutorial on how to edit and delete WP posts.
+This is Part 2 of the tutorial on how to edit and delete posts in WordPress.

-In Part 1, we covered the Table of Posts.
+In Part 1, we looked at the built-in features and functions of the WordPress Table of Posts.

-In this tutorial, you will learn about editing and deleting single posts in WordPress, how to perform individual and multiple edits and post deletions, and provides additional tips that will help you save time creating content with posts in WordPress.
+In this tutorial, you will learn how to edit and delete individual and multiple posts in WordPress, how to perform single and bulk post edits and deletions, and other practical and time-saving tips for creating content using posts.

-Log into your WordPress dashboard, then go to the admin navigation menu and choose select Posts > All Posts …
+To access the WordPress Posts section, log into your WordPress admin then go to the main navigation menu and select Posts > All Posts.

 - Edit single/multiple posts.

 Let’s begin by looking at how to edit your posts.

 WordPress lets you edit posts individually or make bulk changes to multiple posts.